 “The impact of Covid-19 has hit every quality of life that we know, from education to housing to health care to finance to employment,” LaVonne Ansari says.

 For LaVonne Ansari, it’s about seeing the whole.
 The whole person, the whole picture, the whole problem.

-“This pandemic has hit the whole world,” said Ansari, the CEO and executive director of the Community Health Center of Buffalo and formerly a vice president at Niagara County Community College.
+“This pandemic has hit the whole world,” said Ansari, the CEO and executive director of The Community Health Center of Buffalo, Inc and formerly a vice president at Niagara County Community College.